 We established a SEA Forum in order to involve the professional organisations that had two meetings during the assessment process.
 The members of the Forum were the environmental authorities, the designers of the MARD, the representatives of the universities and the science, the representatives of the interested social organisations.
 The first meeting was held on 18 October and its topic was the syllabus of the SEA.
 24 experts participated on the Forum meeting.
 The members of the Forum essentially found the syllabus appropriate.
-They drew the attention to the fact that due to certain international obligations it was not acceptable if certain measures would be launched only from 2009 (e.g. NATURA 2000, IPPC); they stressed the importance of the integration of the environmental aspects; they indicated that it was important that the MARD should examine on the merits the possibility of integration of the SEA proposals, among others the source allocation among the axes.
+They drew the attention to the fact that due to certain international obligations it was not acceptable if certain measures would be launched only from 2009 (e.g. NATURA 2000, IPPC); they stressed the importance of the integration of the merits the possibility of integration of the SEA proposals, among others the source allocation among the axes.
 The next meeting of the Forum was held on 4 December, its topic was the environmental report document.
 The participants made several concrete proposals on the text of the SEA, and deeply dealt with the following topics: agri-environmental management, water management, NATURA 2000.